kkwxnn/Self_Balancing/README.md

 ### **Config**
-The folder contains a parameter file that defines properties of the model.
+The folder contains a parameter file that defines the properties of the model.
 You can adjust the values in the parameter file and observe how the self-balancing model behaves.
 - kinematics_parameters.yaml

   The parameters file contains the position and orientation of the coordinated frame in the model, describing the pose of the links in the model.
 In the default of this package, I have defined the kinematic parameter values of the model, referring to the model’s frame in SOLIDWORKS.